 - Determine if a building needs to be benchmarked by checking the Covered Building List.

 - Measure the building's energy and water usage with an online benchmarking tool.

 - Submit usage data online annually to the City by May 1.

-LL84 has quarterly deadlines if the May 1 deadline is missed; May 1, August 1, November 1 and February 1.
-If you have not submitted your 2012 benchmarking report by May 1, be sure to submit as soon as possible to clear the violation, and be sure to pay the $500 fine.
+LL84 has quarterly deadlines of May 1, August 1, November 1 and February 1.
+If you have not submitted your benchmarking report by May 1, be sure to submit as soon as possible to clear the violation, and be sure to pay the $500 fine.
 If you have not submitted by the last quarterly deadline of February 1 you may receive a fine for each quarter of non-compliance and will need to pay the fine(s) to clear any violation(s).
 Find more information in the section "How to Comply."